vishvAsa/sanskrit/vyAkaraNam/whitney/19_Chapter_XV_PERIPHRASTIC_AND_COMPOUND_CONJUGATION.md

 a\.
 Of the periphrastic perfect occurs only a single example in the whole body of Vedic texts (metrical): namely, `gamayā́ṁ cakāra` (AV.).
-In the Brāhmaṇas examples from causative stems begin to appear more freely, but are everywhere few in number, except in ÇB. (which has them from twenty-four roots, and a few of these in several occurrences).
-From desiderative stems they are yet rarer (only seven occurrences, five of them in ÇB.: see 1034 a); and from intensives they are unknown.
-The periphrastic perfects of primary conjugation were noted above (1071 f: in ÇB., eight stems and about eighty occurrences, chiefly from `īkṣ`, `bhī`, and `vid`; that from `vid` is found in the greatest number of texts).
+In the Brāhmaṇas examples from causative stems begin to appear more freely, but are everywhere few in number, except in śB. (which has them from twenty-four roots, and a few of these in several occurrences).
+From desiderative stems they are yet rarer (only seven occurrences, five of them in śB.: see 1034 a); and from intensives they are unknown.
+The periphrastic perfects of primary conjugation were noted above (1071 f: in śB., eight stems and about eighty occurrences, chiefly from `īkṣ`, `bhī`, and `vid`; that from `vid` is found in the greatest number of texts).